Nitrogen-vacancy center: Radiative and non-radiative transitions

+The non-radiative transition between 3E and 1A is stronger for ms = ±1 and weaker for ms = 0.
+This asymmetry enables optical spin-polarization, which initializes the quantum state of a qubit for quantum information processing or quantum sensing.
+To understand the process, first consider an off-resonance excitation which has a higher frequency (typically 2.32 eV (532 nm)) than all transitions and thus couples to each transition through vibron excitation.
+A pulse of this wavelength will excite all spin states to 3E.
+Because the transition to 1A is weak for ms = 0, the spin-zero states radiate back to 3A.
+But states with ms = ±1 often decay nonradiatively to 1A, at which point the system is in a ms = 0 state.
+Further decay from 1A tends to preserve ms = 0, and after many cycles the system is in the ms = 0 ground state with high probability.

-Effects of external fields
+Static external fields

-Microwave spin manipulation
+Microwave irradiation

 The energy difference between the ms = 0 and ms = ±1 states corresponds to the microwave regime.
 Population can be transferred between the states by applying a resonant magnetic field perpendicular to the defect axis.
 Numerous dynamic effects (spin echo, Rabi oscillations, etc.) can be exploited by applying a carefully designed sequence of microwave pulses.
 Such protocols are rather important for the practical realization of quantum computers.
-By manipulating the population, it is possible to out the NV center into a more sensitive or stable state.
+By manipulating the population, it is possible to shift the NV center into a more sensitive or stable state.
 Its own resulting fluctuating fields may also be used to influence the surrounding nuclei or protect the NV center itself from noise.
 This is typically done using a wire loop (microwave antenna) which creates an oscillating magnetic field.

-Influence of external factors
+Locally constant fields

-If a magnetic field is oriented along the defect axis it leads to Zeeman splitting separating the ms = +1 from the ms = -1 states.
-This technique is used to lift the degeneracy and use only two of the spin states (usually the ground states with ms = -1 and ms = 0) as a qubit.
-Population can then be transferred between them using a microwave field.
-In the specific instance that the magnetic field reaches 1027 G (or 508 G) then the ms = –1 and ms = 0 states in the ground (or excited) state become equal in energy (Ground/Excited State Level Anticrossing).
-The following strong interaction results in so-called spin polarization, which strongly affects the intensity of optical absorption and luminescence transitions involving those states.
+If a magnetic field is oriented along the defect axis, the Zeeman effect splits the ms = +1 from the ms = -1 states.
+This technique is used to lift the spin degeneracy and use only two of the spin states (usually the ground states with ms = -1 and ms = 0) as a qubit.
+In the specific instance that the magnetic field reaches 1028 G (or 508 G) then the ms = –1 and ms = 0 states in the ground (respectively excited) state become equal in energy.
+In such cases, the spin polarization technique detailed above becomes inefficient.

-Importantly, this splitting can be modulated by applying an external electric field, in a similar fashion to the magnetic field mechanism outlined above, though the physics of the splitting is somewhat more complex.
-Nevertheless, an important practical outcome is that the intensity and position of the luminescence lines is modulated.
-Strain has a similar effect on the NV center as electric fields.
+Zeeman splitting can also be modulated with an external electric field, although the physics of the splitting is somewhat more complex.
+Crystal strain has a similar effect on the NV center as electric fields.

-There is an additional splitting of the ms = ±1 energy levels, which originates from the hyperfine interaction between surrounding nuclear spins and the NV center.
-These nuclear spins create magnetic and electric fields of their own leading to further distortions of the NV spectrum (see nuclear Zeeman and quadrupole interaction).
+The hyperfine interactions with nuclear spin (the nuclear Zeeman and quadrupole interactions) also split the ms = ±1 energy levels.
+Optical pumping can coherently map of the spin states of the nitrogen nucleus to that of the NV center under the application of external magnetic field transverse to the NV symmetry axis.
 Also the NV center's own spin–orbit interaction and orbital degeneracy leads to additional level splitting in the excited 3E state.